Woodlesford: History

 The name was first recorded between 1188 and 1202, in the form Widlesford, with other medieval forms including Wryd(e)lesford(e).
-These other forms are closer to the likely origin: Old English *wrīdels 'thicket' + ford 'ford'.
-The ford was on a bend in the River Aire close to the present day Woodlesford lock on the Aire and Calder Navigation.
+These other forms are closer to the likely origin: Old English *wrīdels 'bush' + ford 'ford'.
+Maps suggest the ford was likely on a dried up bend on the River Aire, now a car park, near the present day Woodlesford Lock on the Aire and Calder Navigation.

 Much of Woodlesford's expansion took place in the nineteenth century as a mining and stone quarrying village.
 The closest pit to the centre of the village was sunk to the Beeston seam in the 1870s but was only operational for a few years.
 Many of the miners employed there then moved to work at pits owned by T & R W Bower Ltd on the opposite side of the river on the Lowther estate at Swillington.
 Miners living in Woodlesford also worked at the Rothwell pits owned by J & J Charlesworth.
 There was a big influx in population in 1911 when Henry Briggs, Son & Company Ltd sunk two shafts to the Beeston and Silkstone seam at Water Haigh.
 That pit stayed in production until 1970 when many from its workforce were made redundant or were dispersed to other collieries in the area and further afield on the Selby coalfield.
 When coal production ceased at Rothwell in 1983 the area declined but has recovered in large part due to its proximity to the centre of Leeds with housing for commuters.

 The village was the home of Bentley's Yorkshire Bitter but after the brewery was acquired by Whitbread plc in 1968 beer production ceased in 1972.
 The brewery premises served as a distribution centre until 1983.
 The Bentley family started the brewery in 1828.
 They also built Eshald Mansion and were major benefactors of All Saints Church.
 The church opened in 1870 and closed in the 1990s.
 It has since been redeveloped as a house and Eshald Mansion divided into flats.

 Originally Woodlesford was separated from the neighbouring village of Oulton but this is no longer the case due to the residential expansion of both villages.
 The official boundary between the two villages runs through the centre of the Midland Hotel public house, along Midland Street and then across to Holmsley Field Lane.
 This placed the now closed Oulton Library in Woodlesford.
 The Woodlesford postal district also extended as far as the now disappeared mining village of Bowers Row on the Swillington side of the river.